 Do you feel that after all your exhaustive research you have obtained a comprehensive understanding of Mollie Dean beyond the conjecture, to that of her real character and personality?
 Is that even possible through such means?

 Mollie’s novel Monsters Not Men is now forever lost to the ages.
 Throughout your research, did you wonder what the novel would be like and yearn to read it?
-Do you think that would’ve also afforded a great insight into Mollie’s mind at the time?
+Do you think that would have also afforded a great insight into Mollie’s mind at the time?

-I think it would’ve been very useful.
-Like most first fiction, it would’ve been a thinly-veiled autobiography.
+I think it would have been very useful.
+Like most first fiction, it would have been a thinly-veiled autobiography.
 I suspect that the title was chosen advisedly, in the sense that she had extensive experience with men and their priorities and their limitations.
 This might well have been a response to her sexual exploitation by those same men.
 I shrink from any speculation which I cannot support by verifiable documents.
-So I didn’t allow my imagination to lead me to what Monsters Not Men would’ve consisted of, but at the same time, speaking more as an observer and not necessarily as a writer – I can have a guess.
+So I didn’t allow my imagination to lead me to what Monsters Not Men would have consisted of, but at the same time, speaking more as an observer and not necessarily as a writer I can have a guess.

 The scene detailing Mollie’s murder is very confronting.
 How did you find the balance of being informative without being gratuitous?

 I tried to take the emphasis off her death.
 I was drawn to the story by her death, but I sort of stayed for her life.
 I didn’t want to make her a victim a second time.
 I didn’t want to become another male exploiting her for their own purposes.
 I was determined to do justice to her creative and personal vitality.
 So, I think I tried to change the emphasis in the book from being a conventional crime narrative to something closer to being a short biography, one that also encompassed after her life through the imagined creations of her.

 Which methods can one apply to ensure they never become so bogged down in research as to fail to pen a book, or include too much needless information?